lanYangweb/school42_cursus/README.md

 # 📚 Libft Function Overview

-This repository contains the implementation of common C standard library functions, utility functions, and linked list operations as part of the `libft` project.
+This folder contains the implementation of common C standard library functions, utility functions, and linked list operations as part of the `libft` project.

 ---